posabsolute/posabsolute.github.io/_posts/2026-07-06-building-zork-with-fable.md

 ![](https://github.com/posabsolute/zork-ui/raw/main/docs/screenshots/hero-west-of-house.png)

 Every model release comes with the same benchmark charts, and I have never really known what those numbers mean for a real project.
 Last week I got a natural experiment instead.
-I built the same project twice, once with Opus and once with Fable, and this post is my attempt at explaining the difference with something I can actually show you.
+I started a project with Opus and completed it with Fable, and this post is my attempt at explaining the difference with something I can actually show you.

 The project is the original 1980 Zork I running in the browser.
 It is not a remake, it is the actual story file, byte for byte, running on a real Z-machine.
 Around that untouched terminal I built a shell with 110 animated pixel-art scenes that follow the live game state, a generative soundtrack, and a map that draws itself as you explore.
 The one rule from the start was to observe and never interfere.
 The UI reads the Z-machine's memory and its output text, but it never injects a command and never patches a rule.
 Strip the shell away and you are left with exactly the game your parents played, mid-session, unharmed.

 You can [play it here](https://zork.arobase.co).
 Code is [on GitHub](https://github.com/posabsolute/zork-ui).

-I built the first version with Opus and the second with Fable, on the same repo, with the same person giving directions, a few days apart.
-That is about as close to an apples-to-apples comparison as real work gets.
+I started the project with Opus and completed it with Fable, on the same repo, with the same person giving directions, a few days apart.
+Not a perfect experiment, but about as close to an apples-to-apples comparison as real work gets.

 ### The Opus day